Updated: March 2021

 - Quicker wicking: Plexus coils cover a large proportion of the wick, but the even vaporization and quick heat-up and cool-down time contribute to fast wicking for the coils.
 They also cope with higher-VG e-liquids really well, which is great for the modern era of vaping where 70% VG or higher is common.

 - Long-lasting: The Plexus coils last longer than standard vape coils.
 Most of the time, when your coils die it’s really because the wick material has gotten burned or gunky over time.
 The quick wicking of the Plexus coils makes it less likely you’ll fire your coil before the wick has had time to soak up e-liquid, and the fast cool-down time means that the wick isn’t exposed to heat for longer than it needs to be.
-In testing, the Plexus coil remained in a useable condition after 150 ml of e-liquid was vaped using it, while a standard coil was reaching its limit after 50 ml.
+In testing, the Plexus coil remained in a usable condition after 150 ml of e-liquid was vaped using it, while a standard coil was reaching its limit after 50 ml.

 - Excellent flavour: The large surface area of the Plexus coil in contact with the wick means that the flavour from Plexus coils is hard to beat.
 This is essentially because the more e-liquid you vaporise with each puff, the more flavour comes through.
 Plexus coils produce astounding flavour, arguably beating the majority of sub ohm tanks on the market.